 - The nearest medical clinic is about a 2-minute walk away.

-- Singapore Post is located at People's Park Centre, which is a 5-minute walk away.
+- Postal Services are available at Singapore Post, located at People's Park Centre, which is a 5-minute walk away.

 - An SPC petrol station is a 3-minute drive away.

 A stay in Singapore is an East-meets-West, metropolis-meets-garden city experience that is both fulfilling and interesting.
 The cosmopolitan setting is a natural magnet for talent, investment and leisure, with a strong pro-business regime.
 The eclectic heritage sets the stage for a captivating work-live-play environment.

 There is a large expatriate population living in Singapore.
 One of the many things they can find is food from home - and everywhere else.
 It has been said tongue-in-cheek that eating is a national pastime, and given the number of eateries from the ubiquitous food courts and coffee shops to cafes and fine dining establishments, there is no lack of dining choices.
 If you like to be out and about, all kinds of activities will keep you engaged.

 How to get here